awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_NET.container.console.md

 string endpoint = appConfig["API_ENDPOINT"];
 ```

+**Note**
+Elastic Beanstalk doesn't support passing environment variables to \.NET Core applications and multiple\-application IIS deployments that use a [deployment manifest](dotnet-manifest.md)\.

 See [Environment Properties and Other Software Settings](environments-cfg-softwaresettings.md) for more information\.

 ## The aws:elasticbeanstalk:container:dotnet:apppool Namespace<a name="dotnet-namespaces"></a>